wptrainingteam/learn-wp-content/tutorials/common-apis-internationalisation.md

 # Common APIs - Internationalization

+Internationalization is the process of developing your application in a way that can easily be translated into other languages, which is known as localization.
+In this tutorial, you will learn why Internationalization is important, and how to implement it in your WordPress plugin or theme.

 ## Learning Objectives

 Upon completion of this lesson the participant will be able to:

-1. Explain what Internationalization is
-2. Explain what Internationalization is not
+Explain what Internationalization is
-3. Explain why Internationalization is important
+Explain why Internationalization is important
-4. Use the WordPress i18n functions to internationalize their code
+Use WordPress i18n functions to internationalize your code Test your Internationalization implementation
-5. Test their Internationalization functions

 ## Outline